Black Rock (2012 film): Plot

-Sarah invites her childhood friends, Abby and Lou, to a remote island that they once spent time at in their youth, in hopes of bringing their distant group back together.
+Sarah invites her childhood friends, Louise and Abby to a remote island that they once spent time at in their youth, in hopes of bringing their distant group back together.
 Though Abby and Lou are reluctant, they go with Sarah to the island.
 While there, they use a hand-drawn map to try to find a time capsule they had buried as kids.
-They give up after Abby picks a fight with Lou over Lou having slept with her boyfriend years ago, something Abby has never gotten over and which ruined their friendship.
+They give up after Abby picks a fight with Louise over Lou having slept with her boyfriend years ago, something Abby has never gotten over and which ruined their friendship.

 On their first night while camping on the beach, they run into Henry, Derek and Alex, three veteran soldiers who are hunting on the island.
-Lou recognizes Henry as the younger brother of a former classmate and Abby invites the three to camp with them.
+Louise recognizes Henry as the younger brother of a former classmate and Abby invites the three to camp with them.
 While drunk, Abby flirts with Henry and eventually draws him into the woods to make out.
 When she tries to stop, Henry becomes aggressive and tries to rape her.
 Abby hits him in the head with a large rock.

 Hearing Abby's screams, the rest of the group come running and find Henry dead.
 Abby tries to explain what happened but the men don't believe her and become enraged that she's murdered their best friend.
 Derek and Alex knock the three women unconscious.
 When they wake, they are tied together by the wrists on the beach.
 Derek, the more aggressive of the two men, is adamant about killing them, but Alex tries to stop him.
 Abby goads Derek into letting her go so they can fight hand-to-hand.
-When he does, Lou tackles him as Sarah throws sand at Alex's face to prevent him from attacking.
+When he does, Louise tackles him as Sarah throws sand at Alex's face to prevent him from attacking.
 The three women then separately escape and hide, and the two men vow to kill them.